dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### uuid

 The [UUID] for the vCon is used to refer to it when privacy or security may not allow for inclusion or URL reference to a vCon.
-The UUID should be globaly unique.
+The UUID MUST be globaly unique.
-The domain creating the vCon should include its fully qualified domain name (FQDN) as part of the UUID and prefix it with a string guarenteed to be unique within it's domain.

 * uuid: "String"

-    The value of the string MAY be generated using the following:
+    The value of the string SHOULD be generated using the version 5 UUID defined in [UUID].
-        SHA-1 digest of concatenation of (RFC3338 Date" + ":" + string value of parties array property) + "@" + FQDN
-        Typically the FQDN is the same as that of the signer for the vCon.

-    Alteratively if the domain can generate a garenteed unique serial number for all of the vCons created within it's domain, then the UUID may be generated as the concationation of ((serial number) + "@" + FQHN)

-### date???

-TODO: Does the vCon need a date of completion/`construction or signing?
+    The name string used in generating the uuid SHOULD be the same FQHN as would used in the signing certificate as there are the same domains of uniqness.

 ### subject

 The subject or the topic of the conversation is provided in the subject parameter.
 This parameter is optional as not all conversations have a defined subject.
 Email threads and prescheduled calls and video conversences typically have a subject which can be captured here.
+The subject may also be derived from analysis of the dialog.

 * subject: "String" (optional)

-    The string value of the subject is a free formed JSON string with no constrained syntax.
+    The string value of the subject parameter is a free formed JSON string with no constrained syntax.

 ### redacted